apache/derby/plugins/eclipse/Readme.txt

 In order to install the plug-ins easily in another Eclipse environment creating a zip file is useful.

-To create a zip file for the UI plug-in:
+To create a zip file for the UI plug-in only:

 1) From within the Plug-in Development perspective, right-click the org.apache.derby.ui project.
 Select Export --> Deployable plug-ins and fragments, then the Next button.

-2) In the Export Plug-ins and Fragments window select the org.apache.derby.ui project listed in the Available Plug-ins and Fragments text area.
+2) In the Deployable plug-ins and fragments window select the org.apache.derby.ui project listed in the Available Plug-ins and Fragments text area.
+Depending on the Eclipse version used:

+   Eclipse 3.1:
+   In the Export Destination, select the Archive File option

+   Eclipse 3.0:
    For the Export Options section select Deploy as: a single ZIP file.
 Click the Build Options button.
 Check any options desired from the Build Options Preferences window and then click OK.

-3) Browse to a Destination where you would like to put the zip file and name it org.apache.derby.ui_1.0.0.zip to represent the name and version of the plug-in.
+3) Browse to a Destination where you would like to put the zip file and provide a file name for example: derby_ui_plugin_1.1.0.zip, to represent the name and version of the plug-in.

 4) Finally, click Finish.

 5) To install in another Eclipse installation unzip this file in the base directory of the Eclipse installation.

-To create a zip file for the Doc plug-in:
+To create a zip file for the Doc plug-in only:

 1) From within the Plug-in Development perspective, right-click the org.apache.derby.plugin.doc project.
-Select Export --> Zip file.
+Select Export --> Deployable plug-ins and fragments, then the Next button.

-2) In the Export Zip file window select the org.apache.derby.plugin.doc project listed in the left frame.
+2) In the Deployable plug-ins and fragments window select the org.apache.derby.plugin.doc project listed in the left frame.
 In the right frame uncheck the .project and build.properties files.
+Depending on the Eclipse version used:

+   Eclipse 3.1:
+   In the Export Destination, select the Archive File option

+   Eclipse 3.0:
+   For the Export Options section select Deploy as: a single ZIP file.
+Click the Build Options button.
+Check any options desired from the Build Options Preferences window and then click OK.

-3) Browse to a Destination where you would like to put the zip file and name it org.apache.derby.plugin.doc_1.0.0.zip to represent the name and version of the plug-in.
+3) Browse to a Destination where you would like to put the zip file and provide    a file name, for example: derby_doc_plugin_1.1.0.zip, to represent the name and version of the plug-in.

 4) Finally, click Finish.

 5) Note that the documentation zip files' base directory is org.apache.derby.plugin.doc and therefore must be unzipped in the plug-ins directory.

+To create a single zip file for both UI and Doc plug-ins:

+1) From within the Plug-in Development perspective, right-click the org.apache.derby.plugin.doc and the org.apache.derby.ui projects.
+Select Export --> Deployable plug-ins and fragments, then the Next button.

+2) In the Deployable plug-ins and fragments window select the org.apache.derby.plugin.doc project listed in the left frame.
+In the right frame uncheck the .project and build.properties files.
+Depending on the Eclipse version used:

+   Eclipse 3.1:
+   In the Export Destination, select the Archive File option

+3) Browse to a Destination where you would like to put the zip file and provide    a file name, for example: derby_ui_plugin_1.1.0.zip,  to represent the name and version of the plug-in.

+4) Finally, click Finish.